4 simple ways to save more super before you retire

 3. If you claim a tax deduction for after-tax contributions, your contributions will be classed as before-tax (concessional) contributions and no longer eligible for the government co-contribution.

 6. Before making a decision to combine your super, consider any fees or charges that may apply, and the effect a transfer may have on benefits in your other fund such as insurance cover.
 We recommend you consider seeking financial advice.
+If you wish to claim a tax deduction for personal super contributions, you must lodge a notice of intent to claim a tax deduction with your other fund before you combine your super.

 This may include general financial advice which doesn’t take into account your personal objectives, financial situation or needs.
 Before making a decision consider if the information is right for you and read the relevant Product Disclosure Statement, available at australiansuper.com/PDS or by calling 1300 300 273.
 A Target Market Determination (TMD) is a document that outlines the target market a product has been designed for.
 Find the TMDs at australiansuper.com/TMD.